mr3543/Feature-Visualization/README.md

-Feature visualization a CNN trained on Google SVHN dataset
+Feature visualization for a CNN trained on Google SVHN dataset